 EU imports of energy products - recent developments

-Crude oil largely dominated the EU imports in energy products in the first half of 2020 with a share of 69% , followed by natural gas with 16%.
+Crude oil largely dominated the EU imports in energy products in 2020 with a share of 73 % , followed by natural gas with 15 %.

-In the first half of 2020, Russia remained the largest supplier of natural gas and petroleum oils to the EU.
+In 2020, Russia remained the largest supplier of natural gas and petroleum oils to the EU.

 This article provides a picture of trade in energy products between the European Union (EU) and the rest of the world (extra EU trade), and between the Member States (intra-EU trade).
 Special focus is given to Russia as the main supplier of petroleum oils and natural gas to the EU.
 Coal, lignite, peat and coke are the other key energy products considered hereafter.